Featured Programs and Schools

 - Getting certified

 After getting the right education, you must get certified by the American Welding Society or other accredited programs.
 If you are simply assisting on a job site, you will only need a general certification.
-However, if you plan to work on oil rigs or on sites under water, you may need more specialized certification.
-You may also have to complete a training program before applying for certification to ensure that you are capable of handling the machinery involved.

 - Start applying for jobs